-DSS evaluates models according to AUC.
+Dataiku evaluates models according to AUC.
 All you really need to know is that higher AUCs indicate better performance, and an AUC of 0.80 is generally what's considered necessary for a model to be clinically useful.

 We see that the random forest performed the best and is at 0.775, pretty close to the 0.80 cutoff for a model to be clinically useful.
 Let's click on that model to explore it a bit.

-DSS automatically calculates the importance of the variables used in the predictive model.
+Dataiku automatically calculates the importance of the variables used in the predictive model.

 According to variable importance, we see that radiation treatment and pharmaceutical treatment are the two most important variables for predicting whether a patient has a metastasis.
 After those clinical variables, we have APOB and TP53, which are both genes known to be related to breast cancer.

 Let's go ahead and deploy this model to our flow.
 Once the model is deployed, we can apply the model to new datasets and automatically retrain the model if input datasets change.
-After clicking on "deploy" in the upper right screen, I can go back to the flow and see the deployed model.
+After clicking on Deploy in the upper right screen, I can go back to the flow and see the deployed model.